dogmatiq/ferrite/internal/markdownmode/testdata/markdown/duration/optional.md

 This document describes the environment variables used by `<app>`.

+⚠️ Some of the variables have **non-normative** examples.
+These examples are syntactically correct but may not be meaningful values for this application.

+⚠️ The application may consume other undocumented environment variables; this document only shows those variables declared using [Ferrite].

 Please note that **undefined** variables and **empty strings** are considered equivalent.

-The application may consume other undocumented environment variables; this document only shows those variables defined using [Ferrite].

 ## Index